jcleow/group-buy-frontend/README.md

 3. Usage of alias in database models to reflect a user being a buyer and a lister(seller)

 ## Technologies Used ##
-Frontend: React, CSS
+Frontend: React, CSS, Bootstrap, React-Bootstrap
-Backend: PostgresQL, Sequelize
+Backend: PostgresQL, Sequeliz, Express
 External libraries used: React-Vis (Charting) React-Bootstrap-Table-Next, AWS-S3, Multer

 ## Further Discussions and Reflections ##